earbab/wish_list/README.md

 # Wish List

-List of topics to work on:
+List of topics I'll be adding sample code for gradually:

 NLP
     [] BERT (AL-BERT)